abachurin/2048/README.md

 Q-learning (kind of) with linear operator applied to some simple designed one-hot features as a value function, and the usual game score as a reward.
 After three days of training on 1 CPU core of an old Mac-book pro the Agent reaches 2048 in 84% of games, 4096 in 47%, 8192 - sometimes.
 Average score on a 1000 games is around 45,000.

 First time i saw 2048 tile was after just 2 minutes of training and 200 epsiodes.
 Plays a game to 2048 in about 1 second.
-This is my first project in Machine Learning and it feels like magic to me! :)
+This is my first project in Machine Learning, which took about three months to complete and it feels like magic to me! :)

+### Why do it at all
+In the course of doing this project I've quickly found out that other people already had achieved much better scores results in the past, when the game was popular.
+See this discussion: https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048
+But I used to enjoy the game and I wanted to:
+* Code the self-learning Agent myself.
+* Firstly, implement the game mechanics in Python, improving my rather basic Python sklills in the process.
+* Find a nice way to visualise it, study the basics of Reinforcement Learning and Neural Networks (which i didn't need in the end for this particular project), find the right strategy.
+* Finally, learn how to post this project on github in a user-friendly way.

 ### Requirements
 Almost none.
 Apart from `python3` you only need to install `numpy` and `pygame` libraries.
 Both can be installed with `pip install`